FREQUENTLY ASKED QUESTIONS

 We recommend wearing leggings or similar form-fitting clothing as an under layer.
 It makes it easy to try stuff on without waiting to use the changing tent.

 We will be having an “Accessibility Hour” one hour before each swap for folks who may find a tight-spaced environment difficult for a variety of reasons such as sensory or physical disabilities.
-Please contact email@example.com to take part in this.
+Please contact firstname.lastname@example.org to take part in this.
+View the guidelines and more info here.

 Who runs the swap?